The Master of Arts in Applied Geography

 GEO 601 is a one (1) credit hour course that provides an overview of major research trends in geography, particularly as they relate to the graduate program and faculty in the department.
 As an entry point into the graduate program, its purpose is to help transition you from being primarily a user of geographical knowledge to someone who is situated to contribute professionally to the knowledge base of the discipline.
 It consists of field trips to orient you to the region and to faculty research, conference attendance requirements, and colloquium and lecture attendance/participation.
 All master's students must take this course as a requirement of the Master's degree; this should occur the first Fall semester in which they are enrolled.
 Doctoral students are encouraged to take this course during their first Fall semester as well to become acquainted with the region and faculty.

-The Director of Graduate Studies serves as the temporary advisor for all incoming students.
-Additionally, incoming students are required to meet with the Graduate Director for an orientation meeting at hte beginning of the semester.
-Students will meet with the Director before classes begin.
+The Director of Graduate Studies serves as the temporary advisor for all incoming graduate students unless otherwise pre-assigned.
+Additionally, incoming students are required to meet with the Graduate Director for an orientation meeting at the beginning of the semester.
 The purpose of this initial meeting is to discuss your goals, help you plan a course of study, and to anticipate the timing of important graduate school and departmental deadlines.

-Please note that faculty committees do NOT normally meet during the periods between semesters, during the first or last week of any semester or the summer months.
+Please note that faculty committees do NOT normally meet during the summer, periods between semesters, or during the first or last week of any semester.
 Committee approvals of work/proposals may be significantly delayed if you fail to recognize this in your planning.

 Every graduate program undertaken, including the post-baccalaureate certificates, requires you to file a plan of study outlining all the courses you will take or have taken to meet the requirements of your degree.
 A preliminary form must be filled out and signed by the Director of Graduate Studies during your first year in the program.
 A final plan, which documents any changes that occurred must be signed and filed with the Graduate School when you apply for graduation.